 Testing in San Diego County

-COVID-19 tests are used to evaluate your health and help public health agencies control the spread of the virus.
-They can show places and groups with higher rates of infection.
-Understanding these patterns is important to safely reopening.
+COVID-19 tests are used to evaluate your health for COVID-19 infection and help public health agencies control the virus’ spread.
+Testing also helps identify specific areas and groups with higher rates of infection.
+Understanding these patterns is important to protect the public’s health and continue safely reopening the County.

-If you have symptoms, contact your medical provider.
-If you don’t have one, call 2-1-1.
+If you are experiencing symptoms, contact your healthcare provider.
+If you do not have a healthcare provider, call 2-1-1.
 If you have serious symptoms, like difficulty breathing, call 9-1-1.

 Find free testing